Luis-Torres-Chuquilin/geoscape-api-movies-score/README.md

 # Why use a SQL Daatabase instead of a NoSQL

 Because the project is small the use of SQL or NoSQL will not make much of a difference.
-But if the application begins to grow, it may be necessary to relate many tables, in which case a relational database is preferable according to the litetaruta
+But if the application begins to grow, it may be necessary to relate many tables, in which case a relational database is preferable according to the litetaruta.
+More details to be added.
 <br>
 <br>

 # Why RESTAPI instead of SOAP

 RESTAPI is faster than SOAP and more flexible, while SOAP requires more complexity.
-For more information follow this [link](https://messagemedia.com/uk/blog/the-benefits-of-moving-from-soap-to-rest-apis/)
+More details to be added.